afan2018/TetrisOnLibgraphics/README.md

 # Tetris On Libgraphics

-A simple Tetris complement based on libgraphics & imgui.
+A simple Tetris implement based on libgraphics & imgui.

 This is also the project of C programming curriculum.